What is customer loyalty? Definition, benefits, and tips

 What is customer loyalty?

 Customer loyalty is when customers reward a company with repeat business over time.
 Loyal buyers consistently choose to do business with a particular brand and often defend it against its competitors.

 Loyalty entails developing a customer base so devoted to your brand that they’re willing to buy whatever you offer—no matter the price—even when there are cheaper alternatives out there.
-Loyal customers can also become brand champions, who promote your product or service to friends and family and stick by your brand even in tough times.
+Loyal, happy customers can also become brand advocates, who promote your product or service to friends and family and stick by your brand even in tough times.

 For customer loyalty to happen, a company must create an experience that inspires buyers to return again and again.
 The most loyal customers are often those who feel emotionally connected to a brand.

 Building customer loyalty is vital to the long-term survival of your business.
-Customers who form an emotional connection with your brand are more likely to stick by you, helping you increase customer lifetime value and grow your revenue.
+Customers who form an emotional connection with your brand are more likely to stick by you.
+This helps you increase customer lifetime value and grow your revenue.

 - Loyal customers will go out of their way to buy from their favorite businesses.
 Customers who continue to choose your brand over competitors protect you from the distractions of the “next big thing.”

 - Seventy-five percent of customers will pay more for products from companies that provide a good service experience.
-So, once you win customers over with a great brand experience, these loyal buyers likely won’t leave if you charge them more, allowing you to build and increase revenue over time.
+So, once you win customers over with a great brand experience, these loyal buyers likely won’t leave if you charge them more.
+This allows you to build and increase revenue over time.